Optimizing Distributed ML Communication with Fused Computation-Collective Operations: Introduction

 \section{Introduction}

-Machine learning is currently being used across wide variety of applications ranging from classification (e.g., fraud detection, medical diagnostics, facial recognition), pattern analysis (e.g., product recommendations, stock price prediction) to content generation (e.g., code generation, chatbots, image/video generation).
+Machine learning is currently being used across a wide variety of applications ranging from classification (e.g., fraud detection, medical diagnostics, facial recognition), pattern analysis (e.g., product recommendations, stock price prediction) to content generation (e.g., code generation, chatbots, image/video generation).
 Machine learning (ML) models are increasing in size to tackle more complex problems.
-Studies~\cite{mlmodel_trend} have shown that the model sizes have increased by 5 orders of magnitude between 2018 to 2022.
+Studies~\cite{mlmodel_trend} have shown that the model sizes have increased by five orders of magnitude between 2018 to 2022.
 Large ML models have consequently fueled the development of distributed systems capable of meeting their capacity and compute requirements.
 Subsequently, parallelization techniques have been developed to efficiently map ML models on to distributed systems~\cite{parallelism_strategy}.

-The resulting communication in distributed ML models (e.g., for weight updates, activation exchanges between layers etc.) becomes a significant bottleneck~\cite{meta_dlrm_neo, tutel} as the system scale grows.
-Depending on the ML parallelism strategy (e.g., data, tensor, or model parallelism), there may be opportunities to hide or overlap communication with independent compute.
-For example in data parallel models, \emph{AllReduce} collectives can be overlapped with an independent gradient computation~\cite{poseidon, commOpt_DP}.
-However, growing model sizes has increased the preference for space-efficient parallelism strategies~\cite{ms_zero}, like tensor-parallelism and fully-sharded data parallelism~\cite{fsdp_strategy}.
-Such parallelism strategies often result in collective communication which are difficult to hide due to the absence of independent computation.
+The resulting communication in distributed ML models (e.g., weight updates, activation exchanges between layers, etc.) are difficult to hide due to absence of independent computation and thereby become a significant bottleneck~\cite{meta_dlrm_neo, tutel} as the system scale grows.